Mild Sedation Dentistry | Relaxation Dentistry

 Many people experience anxiety about undergoing dental work or even visiting the dentist at all, a fear known as dental phobia.
 This can keep them from seeking proper dental care and may be compromising their dental health.
-Relief for patients with dental phobia is now available through sedation dentistry.
+Relief for patients with dental phobia is now available through various forms of sedation dentistry.

 Sedation dentistry involves the use of medication to provide a relaxing and anxiety-free experience for people undergoing dental treatment.
 Although sometimes referred to as "sleep dentistry," most patients remain awake after taking sedation medication and experience a sleepy feeling.
 There are several different methods available to achieve varying degrees of sedation, all depending on the type of procedure and preference of the patient.
+At Argyle Dental Center, we offer Oral Conscious Sedation to our patients who feel that they need a little help dealing with their fear or anxiety associated with receiving dental treatment and care.

 Different from Anesthesia